-“Mommy, how old is this Oak tree?”
+“Mommy, how old is this oak tree?”
 That’s a simple question with a sophisticated, yet easy answer.
-You explain the idea of tree rings to your child, how each year a tree adds a new layer of cells to form growth rings that can be counted to determine the age of a tree.
+You explain the idea of tree rings to your son, how every year a tree adds a new layer of cells to make growth rings that you can count to determine the age of a tree.

-Comparatively, “how old is that person?” is a much more difficult question to answer.
+In comparison, “how old is that person?” is a much more difficult question to answer.
 Of course there are visible signs of aging, like age spots.
-But unlike tree rings, guessing a person’s age based on the number of age spots is not an exact science.
-The appearance of age spots is influenced by different external factors, like ultraviolet (UV) light, and also strongly influenced by certain genetic variants.
+But unlike tree rings, guessing someone’s age based on the number of age spots is not an exact science.

 The appearance of these blemishes is influenced by different external factors, like ultraviolet (UV) light, as well as changes we carry in our DNA.